Rollins School of Public Health

 Gifts to scholarships help us attract the most deserving students each year.
 Support for research and doctoral programs accelerates the pace of discovery.
 Endowed professorships enable Rollins to recruit and retain a world-class faculty.

 Your gift to the Rollins School of Public Health is an investment in improving the health of millions of people each year in the United States and across the world.
 Thank you for your support.

-Through the generosity of friends and alumni and the dedication of an exceptional faculty, the Rollins School of Public Health surpassed its campaign goal of $150 million.
-To build on this success, Rollins will attain even higher levels of public health scholarship and research in 2013.
-Increasing endowment funding for students and faculty remains Dean James W. Curran’s highest priority.
+Through the generosity of friends and alumni and the dedication of an exceptional faculty, the Rollins School of Public Health is able to attain the highest levels of public health scholarship and research.
+Increasing endowment funding for students and faculty is Dean James W. Curran’s highest priority.

 Doctoral student support.
 Increasing support for the growing number of PhD candidates will enable Rollins to compete with much older and larger schools and help Rollins secure a place in the nation’s top five schools of public health.

 Faculty support.
 Funding is key to recruiting and retaining world-class professors and creating new positions for promising junior faculty.
 Endowed positions often are key to faculty recruitment and retention.